 The STP does not include detailed plans of the exact changes that would take place in acute care and community care.

-By mid December 2016, The BMA has conducted an analysis of the funding needed to realise the transformations outlined in STPs.
+In December 2016, the BMA reported an analysis of the funding needed to realise the transformations outlined in STPs.
 For the Mid and South Essex region the BMA estimated that £449.5 million in capital funding will be needed; NHS England has disputed this and says it is £115 million.

-Administrative and support services for all three hospitals to be consolidated and reconfigured, including radiology and pathology.
+The administrative and support services for all three hospitals are to be consolidated and reconfigured, including radiology and pathology.
 The STP contains plans to outsource hospital pharmacy to a retail group.